Need Help Understanding Exactly What You Need to Know About Buying a Speedlight?

 Other things to consider

-With the price war from the various off brand manufacturer’s, speedlight prices have tumbled.
+- Reliability: With the price war from the various off-brand manufacturers, Speedlight prices have tumbled.
 But how reliable are they?
 Will they stand the pace of professional use?
 Or will they fall apart quickly?

-The original manufacturer’s flash is usually considered to be the most reliable and should things go wrong, they are more likely to service/repair the unit.
-However they are pretty much always the most expensive.
+- Price and Savings: The original manufacturer’s flash is usually considered to be the most reliable and should things go wrong, they are more likely to service/repair the unit.
+However, they are pretty much always the most expensive.
 Usually by a country mile.
-For example the flagship Canon 600EX-RT is $469 from Amazon but an equivalent clone brand is around $126.
+For example, the flagship Canon 600EX-RT is $469 from Amazon but an equivalent clone brand is around $126.
 That’s a HUGE saving.

-Whether or not you want to pay the extra to get the most reliable flash money can buy is up to you.
+- Are you a professional or just a hobbyist?
+Whether or not you want to pay the extra to get the most reliable built in flash money can buy is up to you.
 If you are a hobbyist photographer then it is probably hard to justify the price difference.
 If you are a professional or moving in that direction then you may decide it is worth paying the extra in the long run.

-Personally I do own a Nikon SB-910 but I prefer using off brand flashes.
+- Personal Choice: Personally I do own a Nikon SB-910 but I prefer using off-brand flashes.
 Why?
 Because I’m clumsy and I’m far more likely to drop one than it breaking itself.
-If I drop a $100 speedlight that’s annoying. $400 would hurt far more!
+If I drop a $100 Speedlight that’s annoying. $400 would hurt far more!

 Here’s a photo of my old Yongnuo 568 which has seen a lot of use.
 It’s even survived a few falls and still fires like a champ.
 It’s one of the most popular off brand speedlights available.

-The current price difference between a basic manual flash and a fully featured all singing, all dancing TTL/HSS flash isn’t huge and the latter will make your experience with using flash far more pleasant.
-Often I see people who are struggling and asking for advice on how to use their new flash.
-Often it is simply because they’ve purchased a manual flash without realising the consequences.
-They then get frustrated and feel that flash isn’t for them.
+The current price difference between a basic manual and a fully-featured all singing, all dancing TTL/HSS isn’t huge and the latter will make your experience with using flash far more pleasant.

 If you have any of your own tips or have questions then do let us know in the comments below.